pstroppa/Data_Challenge/README.md

 Data_preperation takes care of data wrangling, importing and exporting plotting contains severl Bokeh plots

-please create a virtual enviroment using the requiremnts.txt file for package handling
+please create a virtual enviroment using the requirements.txt file for package handling